 · Check out time is 11:00 a.m.
 You may stay for 21 consecutive days with a maximum of 28 days per calendar year.

 · Ground fires and the collection of wood within the monument is prohibited.
 All fires must be in the provided raised grills.

-Campground Fees: The cost is $12.00 per night.
+Campground Fees: The cost is $20.00 per night.
 Holders of the Golden Age/Senior Pass and the Access pass receive a 50% discount on camping.
-Additionally, the park entrance fee is $8.00 per vehicle.
-During the winter season - January through March - campers must register at the campground kiosk, during all other months visitors may self-register at the campground, or register at the Kris Eggle Visitor Center.
+Additionally, the park entrance fee is $25.00 per vehicle.

 For a more primitive camping experience, tent campers may try Alamo Campground.
-Motorhomes and trailers are not permitted.
+Motorhomes and trailers are not permitted at Alamo Campground.